 - Vehicular accidents.
 As the leading cause of SCIs, rear-end, side impact, and head on collisions can all result in catastrophic injuries, even when the driver or passengers are wearing a seat belt.
 In this scenario, it is important to have an experienced products liability attorney inspect the vehicle for potential safety restraint and related defects.

-- Individuals over the age of 65 are more likely to suffer from SCIs, but there are many types of falls that can lead to serious injury for people of all ages.
+- Falls.
+Individuals over the age of 65 are more likely to suffer from SCIs, but there are many types of falls that can lead to serious injury for people of all ages.
 When such a fall occurs due to slippery substances, holes, or other pitfall or defect, the injured party may have a premises liability action against the landowner for failing to maintain his or her property.
 Elderly individuals that fall under the supervision of a nursing home or similar facility may also have a negligence action against the facility.

 - Acts of violence.
 Gunshot wounds, person-to-person contact, assault with objects, and other wounds–such as stabbings and explosions—are the third-leading cause of SCIs.
 A bullet that even grazes the spine can lead to severe injury.
 Individuals who are harmed by criminals while on the property of a business owner may have a premises liability action for negligent security.